randomvariable/capi-dev/README.md

 ## Repo Setup

-Run `./init.sh`.
+Run `make init`.
 This will clone some basic providers for you to try.

 ## Install Tilt